 The group rides provide riders in the New York City area who are registered for the race with the opportunity to meet other riders, reconnect with riders you may know already, learn some new skills, and start to build up the base miles that you will need to have a great day on the bike at the GFNY NYC Championship.
 Above all, the rides are designed to show you the course and to keep enjoying cycling all Winter long and into the Spring.
 Let’s face it, these rides will keep you motivated on days when the couch seems like a much better idea.
 Trust us – it isn’t!
 When attending each week, you may eventually find yourself ready to try riding with a faster group, climbing more confidently, or handling the elements.
 Whatever your desired result, it’s the proven preparation for your best GFNY Championship NYC performance.

-So let’s get to it, because the more you know about the how the group rides work, the more enjoyment and benefit you will achieve.
+So let’s get to it, because the more you know about how the group rides work, the more enjoyment and benefit you will achieve.

 First Things First – The Mandatory Minimums

 First, some basics.
 The GS-GFNY (Gruppo Sportivo-GFNY), the official ambassador team of the GFNY NYC Championship, need to know that you are coming.
-This helps the team to know who is along for the ride, and how big the groups will be each week.
+This way the team to know who is along for the ride and how big the groups will be each week.
 This helps the team plan how many ride leaders are needed, what groups they are needed in, and of course how to manage the route planning based on the size and skill level of the registered riders.

 - For your first group ride – complete the waiver when registering for your first group ride on gfny.cc (link will be provided when the ride is announced each Thursday in the GFNY Facebook group).
-You will be given a token to hang on your seat post that shows you have signed, and are ready to rock and roll for future rides.
+You will be given a token to hang on your seat post that shows you have signed up and are ready to rock and roll for future rides.